ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 failures.
 Data recovery through Fail-safe may take from several hours to several days to complete.

+Decreasing Retention reduces the amount of time data is retained in Time Travel:
+For active data modified after the retention period is reduced, the new shorter period applies.
+For data that is currently in Time Travel:
+If the data is still within the new shorter period, it remains in Time Travel.
+If the data is outside the new period, it moves into Fail-safe.
+For example, if you have a table with a 30-day retention period and you decrease the period to 20-day, data from days 21 to 30 will be moved into Fail-safe, leaving only the data from day 1 to 20 accessible through Time Travel.

+However, the process of moving the data from Time Travel into Fail-safe is performed by a background process, so the change is not immediately visible.
+Snowflake guarantees that the data will be moved, but does not specify when the process will complete; until the background process completes, the data is still accessible through Time Travel.

 ### Clustering

 In general for clutering of tables these are some good rules to keep in mind: